What Are the New Domain Policy and Procedures to About ICANN’s WHOIS Verification?

-- The sender email will be something looks like this: firstname.lastname@example.org. with the subject lines: “IMMEDIATE VERIFICATION required for [your domain name]”.
+- The sender email will look like this: email@example.com. with the subject lines: “IMMEDIATE VERIFICATION required for [your domain name]”.

-- There is a validation link in the email, which is yet to be confirmed by registrant.
+- There is a validation link in the email, which the registrant must confirm.

-- He or she will be redirected to a landing page confirmed successful verification after he or she clicks the validation link.
+- He or she will be redirected to a landing page confirmed successful verification after he or she click the validation link.

-- Pending email verification will lead to “unverified” status of his or her domain (if it is not done within 14 days from the day the email was sent out).
+- Pending email verification will lead to “unverified” status of his or her domain.
+Actually, this only happens if the user did not verify within 14 days from the day he sent the email.

-If the verification email goes unnoticed, the domain owners will need to stomach the risk of domain suspension.
-For one, their website will shut down.
-For another, they will face the risk of scrapping of suspended domain names from the existing DNS.
-Imagine the website as the physical store of your business – what could possibly happen to your business if your website comes to a halt?
+If the verification email goes unnoticed, then the domain owners will need to stomach the risk of domain suspension.
+For one, their website will shut down and may not be operable for a certain amount of time.
+For another, they will face the risk of the scrapping of suspended domain names from the existing DNS.
+Now, imagine the website as the physical store of your business.
+What could possibly happen to your business if your website comes to a halt?